 This year some people have suggested to me that I should give up on my little battle to find a cure to my ailments.
 I should just find a way of living with my illness, like other people do, with chronic conditions.
 But I just can’t give up.
 I want better life for myself and my children.
 And I live in the, perhaps false, hope that I will find one.
 My next step is in October to start a medicalised diet – called the ketogenic diet.
 It is similar to the Atkins diet but I will have a neurologist and dietician to aid me.

-In other developments this year I have written 15,000 words of the book, London City Airport – The First 30 Years (to be published in October).
-Don’t ask me about it because I haven’t retained much of what I have written.
-But nevertheless I have written it, in the knowledge that I am not retaining much of it.
+In other developments this year I have written 15,000 words of the book, London City – The First 30 Years (this is my father’s project, which realising that I needed something to do and that I could write, he kindly found a job for me).
+For every year from 1997-2017 I have summarised world news so it can be compared to what was happening at London City Airport in that year.
+Don’t ask me about to recall anything that has happened in these years because I haven’t retained much of what I have written.
+But nevertheless I have written it.
 I have also taken a course in copywriting and life-writing and met some interesting people along the way.
-I have been to one batmitizvah, two barmitzvahs and two weddings (one wedding and one barmtizvah to go – and no funerals) and celebrated my 40th along with my children’s nineth, sixth and fourth birthdays (and soon to celebrate my husband’s 40th) .
+I have been to one batmitizvah, two barmitzvahs and two weddings and celebrated my 40th along with my children’s nineth, sixth and fourth birthdays (and soon to celebrate my husband’s 40th) .

 So what have I learnt this year?
 I have learnt that medical science has much to learn about the brain; that people are not thankful enough that their brains work properly; that only God can truly judge another person because only She knows what is going on inside their head; that it is commonplace to pray for another person with a physical health condition but rare to pray for someone with a mental health condition and finally that it is important to laugh at your problems because sometimes if you don’t laugh you will cry.